In this article we discuss a question that gets asked quite frequently in the logo design industry: “Where do you find logo design inspiration”

 “Make an effort to really understand what you are out to represent” “See clearly as you can what you are dealing with”

-When it comes to gaining inspiration in another designer interview we asked Stefan Sagmeister another legend in the design world
+When it came to gaining inspiration in another designer interview, we asked Stefan Sagmeister another legend in the design world.

 “What is your daily inspiration when you design?”